GoldJns/camunda-nextgen/README.md

 docker-compose up
 ```

+It is important to mention that the `.env` files should be available before starting the containers.
+Take a look at [SECURITY.md](./)

 This will pull the necessary Docker images and start all containers (including Camunda and your services).
 The process may take some time, depending on the size of the images.

 ### Services Overview